mikeh74/youtube-facade/README.md

 [Demo version](https://mikeh74.github.io/youtube-facade/demo)

-This version doesn't use javascript components and has an option to play the video in a modal using a data attribute.
+This version doesn't use javascript custom elements and has an option to play the video in a modal using a data attribute.

 ## Installation